This year, care for yourself too

 3. Schedule regular breaks

-- Get someone to sit with your older adult while you go out (or take a nap) – ask family, friends, volunteers from local service or religious organizations, or try the Senior Companions program
+- Get someone to sit with your older adult while you go out (or take a nap) – ask family, friends, volunteers from local service or religious organizations, or try programs like Senior Companions

 - Hire an in-home caregiver for a few hours each week